News

 It’s important that you make clear on any receipt or bill provided to a guest:

-- The total amount of Marketing Levy charged to the customer on this accommodation
+- The total amount of Marketing Levy charged to the customer for this accommodation

 - Clearly indicate that the Marketing Levy charged is subject to HST